 A quick stir by hand (decided to not fire up the KA mixer for this simple step).
 The dough is barely mixed, just enough to get practically all the dry stuff wet.
 There was still a bit of dry flour at the bottom but…

 … this was going to easily be mixed into the dough.
-So out onto the lightly floured counter if went qwith all the remaining bits out of the bowl.
+So out onto the lightly floured counter it went with all the remaining bits out of the bowl.

-A little bit of kneading/stretching combo moves to get it a little more incorporated, here at the 1 minute mark.
-Not a lot of extra flour srinkled on, just enough to keep it from sticking too badly to the counter.
+A little bit of kneading/stretching combo moves to get it a little more incorporated, here at the 1-minute mark.
+Not a lot of extra flour sprinkled on, just enough to keep it from sticking too badly to the counter.
 The bench scraper helps a lot.
 Note the dough, on the left, is still rather shaggy.
 Eight minutes later, it’s decidedly smoother although still tacky enough to stick to the counter.
 Three or four sprinklings of flour while kneading was all it required.

 Windowpane test passes easily.

 At this point, I added the raisins and cranberries.
 A quick bit of kneading and they are now incorporated in the dough.
 Into the tub for the first rise it goes, about 60 minutes until doubled.

 Once doubled, I shaped it into a boule (that’s French for “ball”) making sure to give it surface tension.
 It then gets a quick spray of oil and covered in cling film.
 60 minutes later, it has done the final proofing and has expanded to about twice its size.